Singapore Cancer Society

 To be the first port of call for the entire cancer journey for all cancer patients in Singapore, especially those who are financially disadvantaged.

-Since its launch in April 2005, the SCS Cancer Treatment Fund has disbursed $6 million to subsidise the costs of chemotherapy and IMRT treatment for some 1,500 needy cancer patients.
+Since its launch in April 2005, the SCS Cancer Treatment Fund has disbursed $15.4 million to subsidise the costs of chemotherapy and IMRT treatment to more than 4,635 needy cancer patients.

 SCS welfare patients receive assistance in the form of financial aid and medical supplies such as milk feeds and stoma bags to help them tide over the difficult periods in their lives.